 Please note: OARS also runs trips out of Angels Camp, CA, Moab, UT, and Grand Canyon, but these regions are not listed on this chart because those areas do not hire staff without previous experience.

 Each of our regional operations has a slightly different hiring process.
-If your application is received outside of January-March, you may experience a delay before receiving a personalized response.
+If your application is received outside of January-April, you may experience a delay before receiving a personalized response.

 Follow these steps toward becoming a guide with OARS: